 Style Sheet for Submissions to the Journal of Jungian Scholarly Studies

 Essays should be prepared according to guidelines in either the MLA Handbook for Writers of Research Papers, 7th edition, or thePublications Manual of the American Psychological Association, 6th edition.
 Care should be taken not to blend documentation styles.
 When writing about texts, for example, authors should be sure to follow their handbook’s suggestions regarding verb tense.
-Note that //owl.english.purdue.edu/owl/ provides a helpful guide to MLA and APA format.
+Note that https://owl.english.purdue.edu/owl/ provides a helpful guide to MLA and APA format.

 · Times New Roman 12-point with one-inch margins; ragged right margins